BEDWELLTY PARK GREYHOUND STADIUM SUMMARY

 FURTHER COMMENTS———————Any body who would have visited the venue would surely comment on the circuit.
 Amazingly the back straight ran at a higher level than the home straight, which in turn created an uphill climb from the first to the second bend and a downhill run from the 3rd to the 4th bend.

 The greyhound stadium known as Bedwellty Park was located near the mining village of Aberbargoed, eighteen miles north of Cardiff in South Wales.
-The track had been constructed during the late 1920’s on grazing meadows on the exposed moors above the Welsh valleys.
-Its first meeting came in 1929, making it one of the earliest Welsh tracks to open, setting out its stall as an independent flapping track, which it continued to do so throughout its existence.
+Its location being unique compared to many other tracks, as this one was so exposed to the weather, constructed on a meadow way above the Welsh Valleys.
+Having staged Whippet racing on a field at the rear of the Church Inn since the late 1920’s, a more permanent track was laid during the Summer of 1933.
+Its first meeting was staged on the 15th of July 1933, setting out its stall as an independent flapping track, which it continued to do so throughout its existence.
 Built on a sloping meadow, Bedwellty made itself very unique regarding the type of greyhound track it was.
 No other track could be described the same, its start and finish straight beginning with a hundred yards gallop, before turning left up the hill around the first and second bend, then along the back straight before heading down the gradient of the third and fourth bends, before completing the course.
 It ran six dog races over distances of 100, 300, 510 and 700 yards, with the greyhounds chasing an inside Sumner type hare.
 Sadly, the Millennium had brought with it the downward trend in Greyhound Racing throughout South Wales, hitting Bedwellty rather hard, as it struggled to make a full meeting out of the greyhounds that were available.
 Without a doubt this occurrence created financial losses, contributing to the inevitable closure, with the track running its final meeting on the 19th of November 2007.
 Efforts were made to reopen the track by a group of enthusiasts, but sadly all hopes faded away after finding that most of the fixtures and fittings had been sold.
 Today, the site of the track is still very evident, but if you have never been before, finding this place is an absolute nightmare.
-It is located just half a mile south of the village of Markham, set back behind the New Inn Public House car park.
+It is located just half a mile south of the village of Markham, set back behind the present day Church Inn Public House car park.
 The concrete slabbed type boundary wall of the track has certainly witnessed neglect, but is clearly evident, although patched up here and there.
 Peering over this wall offers nothing more than an overgrown meadow, but there is some use of it, as a cluster of fences remain erected for local show jumpers.
 Dilapidated outbuildings, and an odd caravan, gives us the impression a certain few horse lovers make use of the grounds.
 Anything to do with Greyhound Racing does not come to mind anymore, as all track side lights have gone along with all the outbuildings.
 Maybe earth settlement is its only proof that a greyhound track did exist there once over.
 What’s left of Bedwellty Park rapidly deteriorates every year, being so well exposed to unpredictable weather, positioned on top of the Welsh moors.
 It is very unlikely that anything could be built on the site, but as for greyhound track sites go, this could be classed as a one off.